NisreenFarhoud/Bash-Cheatsheet/README.md

   [See git tutorial](assignments/lab/lab1-git)
 ##Environment Variables
 Environment variables are named variables that contain values used by one or more applications.
-###PATH
-The `PATH` variable contains a list of directories where systems look for executable files.
+The `PATH` variable contains a list of directories where systems look for executable files. <br>
-###HOME
-The `HOME` variable contains the path to the home directory of the current user.
+The `HOME` variable contains the path to the home directory of the current user. <br>
-###PS1
-The `PS1` variable is the default prompt to control appearances of the command prompt.
+The `PS1` variable is the default prompt to control appearances of the command prompt. <br>

 ##Connectors
 Connectors allow you to run multiple commands at once. <br>
-###&&
-The first command always executes and the next command only executes if the one before it succeeds.
+When using the `&&` connector, the first command will always execute and the next command will only execute if the one before it succeeds.
 For example, the command `echo` will execute in the first example but not in the second.
 ```
   $ true && echo Hello
   Hello
   $ false && echo Hello
 ```
-###||
-The first command always executes and the next command only executes if the one before it fails.
+When using the `||` connetcor, the first command will always execute and the next command will only execute if the one before it fails.
 For example, the command `echo` will execute in the second example but not in the first.
 ```
   $ true || echo Hello
   $ false || echo Hello
   Hello
 ```
-###;
-The first command and the following commands always execute.
+When using the `;` connector, the first command and the following commands will always execute.
 For example, every command passed will execute.
 ```
   $ echo Hello ; echo World ; ls